Chicago Family Lawyer

-Simon considers the complexity and unique nature of each client’s situation, and takes pride in helping the individual understand his or her options and working toward the best possible outcome, whether through out-of-court settlement negotiation or in-court litigation.
+Simon considers the complexity and unique nature of each client’s situation and takes pride in helping them understand their options.
+He always works toward a favorable outcome, whether through out-of-court settlement negotiation or in-court litigation.

 Prior to his legal career, Simon was an assistant editor of a scholarly journal and a middle school language arts teacher.
 Outside of work, Simon enjoys spending time outdoors with his family, watching college football, and listening to music on vinyl.